Antelope Valley College Dreamers Center

 - The affidavit states that the student will adjust their status, as soon as they are eligible to do so.

-- The affidavit is required by example at end of document law by the public college where the students will be attending.
+- The affidavit is required for example at end of document law by the public college where the students will be attending.

 - Students are not required to submit a new affidavit when there is continuous enrollment.